Wehrmacht: Training

 The German army divided training into two categories: field training and barracks training.
 Field training encompassed a range of practical skills essential for survival and combat, such as drill on the parade square, fieldcraft, weapons training, map reading, and other tactical exercises.
 Barracks training focused on personal hygiene, weapon maintenance, and routine chores like floor polishing, bed making, and other daily housekeeping tasks common to military life.
 These activities not only instilled discipline but also fostered camaraderie within sections, forging bonds that would endure into combat.

 Recruits were provided with all the necessary clothing and equipment to perform their duties, but it was their personal responsibility to ensure everything was kept clean and in good condition.
 Replacements were issued when necessary, but only for items damaged during training or exercises.
 Proper care of boots was particularly emphasized, as poorly maintained or ill-fitting footwear could lead to severe foot injuries, which might result in a soldier falling out of formation—a serious matter with potentially harsh consequences.
-Foot injuries caused by negligence were treated as a disciplinary offense.
+Foot injuries caused by negligence were treated as a disciplinary offence.
 Every morning, recruits were required to strip their beds to allow them to air, as maintaining hygiene in the barracks was a priority.
 Beds soaked with sweat needed to dry out before being remade in the early afternoon prior to roll call.
 Lockers were also subject to inspection and had to be kept tidy, though the German army did not adopt the extreme "spit-and-polish" standards of some other militaries.
-Cleanliness and order were essential, but soldiers were not expected to achieve a mirror-like shine on boots or millimeter-perfect bed arrangements.
+Cleanliness and order were essential, but soldiers were not expected to achieve a mirror-like shine on boots or millimetre-perfect bed arrangements.

-The standard uniform for trainees was white, a color that quickly became impractical during training.
+The standard uniform for trainees was white, a colour that quickly became impractical during training.
 Over time, repeated washing caused the material to fade to a yellow or grey hue.
 This uniform was completed with ankle boots, a belt, and a side cap.
 The difficulty in keeping the uniform clean for inspections reinforced the importance of personal accountability for cleanliness and appearance.
 Recruits were also responsible for their assigned room-cleaning tasks, further instilling discipline.
 Mistakes or lapses in discipline were met with swift and physically demanding punishments.
 Unlike some armies, where punishments might include menial tasks such as polishing dustbins or painting grass, the German army treated punishments as additional training opportunities.
-Common penalties included long runs in full field gear or practical exercises like crawling through muddy terrain, wading through streams, or performing other physically grueling tasks.
+Common penalties included long runs in full field gear or practical exercises like crawling through muddy terrain, wading through streams, or performing other physically gruelling tasks.
 These punishments were not only corrective but also reinforced the physical conditioning and endurance required for military life.